 What is implantation bleeding?

-During the first weeks of pregnancy the uterus is very irrigated.
-When the embryo adheres to the endometrium, which has thickened to receive the embryo, some blood vessels may break, causing slight vaginal bleeding.
+During the first weeks of pregnancy, the uterus is richly blood irrigated, which means that it bleeds more easily.
+When the embryo adheres to the endometrium, it can burst some of the blood vessels, resulting in light vaginal bleeding.

 When does implantation bleeding occur?